-Killam and its 50% partner are developing a 240-unit building, which is scheduled to be completed mid-2018.
-The cost to develop is approximately \$79.5 million.
+Killam and its 50% partner are developing a 240-unit building.
+The cost to develop is approximately \$83.1 million.
 At the completion of construction and following the achievement of certain leasing conditions, Killam has a commitment in place to purchase the other 50% interest in this development.